emchin/Brain_Dump/README.md

 # Brain Dump
 A website where you can record your thoughts and categorize them.

-Skills used:

-*Javascript

-*HTML/CSS

-*Utilization of JSON documents
+Skills used: Javascript, HTML/CSS, knowledge/utilization of JSON documents